chernaruski/arma-buildings-tutorial/arma-how-to-make-buildings.md

 # Planning
-For full-fledged planning, we need to go over comprehend the previous steps.
+For full-fledged planning, we need to go over and fully comprehend the previous steps.
 At this stage, you need to plan how many parts your building will have, how many textures, prepare the textures folder and different textures, etc. Write step after step what you about to do.

 # Textures
 For good-looking materials, we need good textures.
 Properly looking material should have a base color map, normal map, roughness map (in Arma 3, roughness map needs to be converted into SMDI texture).